It's all in the details

-By details, I’m talking cufflinks, bracelets, belt buckles, ties, neck scarves, vests, necklaces, pocket squares, earrings - small details that provides a different vibe from portrait-to-portrait.
+By details, I’m talking accessories - cufflinks, bracelets, belt buckles, ties, neck scarves, vests, necklaces, pocket squares, earrings - small details that provides a different vibe from portrait-to-portrait.

 Think of all the combinations you can create with just a handful of each of these accessories on hand.

 Rather than stuffing your bag with a million suits or dresses, stuff it with much smaller and lighter accessories that will visually pop and do the job.